Introduction to Phonics

 Supporting your child with reading at home

 Reading practise is an integral part of the ‘Little Wandle Letters and Sounds Revised’ scheme.
 Each week the children will have further opportunities, as part of the ‘Practise and apply’ section of their phonics lesson, to embed their learning of new sounds and to practise the decoding skills they have learnt.
-Each week your child will have access to three types of reading material:
+Each week your child will have access to two types of reading material:

 Reading at school